 The carbonic anhydrase inhibitor acetazolamide (250 mg orally 4 times a day) or topiramate (which also inhibits carbonic anhydrase) up to 200 mg twice a day is used.
 Acetazolamide reduces cerebrospinal fluid production.
 Topiramate can help patients lose weight, help lower intracranial pressure, and may relieve headache.

-Any potential causes (disorders or drugs) are corrected or eliminated if possible.
+Any potential causes (disorders, drugs, or medications) are corrected or eliminated if possible.

 Frequent ophthalmologic assessment (including quantitative visual fields) is required to monitor response to treatment; testing visual acuity is not sensitive enough to warn of impending vision loss.